- View/Download as PDF

 - A multi-use parking facility, with 1,033 parking spaces and 17,000 square feet of retail space that includes Scotty’s Dawghouse and Metro Diner.

 Butler University remains deeply committed to serving its community.
-Clowes Memorial Hall and Jordan College of the Arts fulfill a cultural responsibility by presenting a vast array of performing arts and spoken-word programs open to the public; many of these programs offer enrichment to area elementary and secondary students.
+Clowes Memorial Hall and Jordan College of the Arts fulfill a cultural responsibility by presenting a vast array of performing arts and spoken-word programs to the public; many of these programs offer enrichment to area elementary and secondary students.
 Indianapolis schools, corporations, and cultural organizations benefit from the University’s cooperation, and student interns serve in a wide variety of Central Indiana businesses, governmental offices, nonprofit agencies, schools, hospitals, and pharmacies.
 Butler seeks to continue to strengthen its partnership with a vital, growing city and region.

-Indianapolis is the 15th-largest city in the United States, with a metropolitan-area population of more than 1.9 million.
+Indianapolis is the 14th-largest city in the United States, with a metropolitan-area population of more than 1.9 million.
 In recent years, the city has emerged as a leader in science, medicine, research, technology, and sports.
 Pharmaceutical giant Eli Lilly and Company is located in the city, as are top-ranked regional hospitals.
 Many performing arts companies call Indianapolis home.
 Museum offerings include the world’s largest children’s museum, the Eiteljorg Museum of American Indians and Western Art, Conner Prairie, and the nearby Indianapolis Museum of Art.
 Widely known for the annual 500-mile race at the Indianapolis Motor Speedway, the city has two major league professional sports teams, and it also has hosted hundreds of national and international amateur sporting events.